 In Acts 20:17, Paul called for the "elders" (plural) of the church at Ephesus.
 In Titus 1:5 Paul commanded Titus to appoint "elders" (plural) in every city.

 We suggest that the NT pattern is more for elder-led churches than elder-ruled churches (See Acts 15:6-23).
-This passages suggests government that prefers consensus to commands.
+This passage suggests government that prefers consensus to commands.
 Of course, we must follow the commands of Jesus Christ!
 We suggest that an elder's "authority" is, in some measure, earned more by servant leadership than merely conferred.

 Suppose a new church in first century Alexandria, Egypt, wrote asking the apostle Peter for direction concerning the proper way to organize their fledging congregation.
 How would Peter have responded?
 Could a church legitimately deviate from the apostolic example?
 Or, were all NT churches to obey the commands of Jesus as delivered through His apostles?
 Some 2,000 years later, how are we to view the way the apostles did things?
 Is the NT way of doing things merely interesting history, or did God intend for it to be normative for all churches in every age?
 Examine the various Biblical commendations and commands to churches with respect to the tradition of the apostles.
 We conclude that the question is not, Do we have to do things the way they did?
 Rather, the question to be asked is, Why would you want to do things any other way?!
-Respect for our Lord who hand picked the apostles and for the Holy Spirit who led them should induce us to prefer their way of doing things to whatever our inferior wisdom might suggest.
+Respect for our Lord who hand picked the apostles and for the Holy Spirit who led them should lead us to prefer their way of doing things to whatever our inferior wisdom might suggest.

 Heresy in House Church

 One great fear people have about house churches is that they might be hotbeds for heresy.
 Heresy is a danger in any church or believer.
 False teaching is widespread among the Christian denonminations today.
 Jesus said that He is the Way, the Truth, and the Life.
-So the key to avoiding heresy is a relationship with Jesus.
+So the key to avoiding heresy is a close relationship with Jesus.
 Jesus said "If you continue in My word, you are My disciples indeed, and you will know the truth and the truth will set you free."
-To avoid heresy we should cultivate a close relationship with Jesus through Bible reading, prayer, obedience, and fellowship with the believers.
+To avoid heresy we should cultivate a close relationship with Jesus through Bible reading, prayer, fasting, obedience, and fellowship with the believers.